 For families looking for support with end-of-life hospice care, our counseling provides assistance to the entire family throughout a child’s illness and beyond.
 In addition to our medical care, we provide counseling, home visits, support groups, and participation in events held at George Mark for as long as a family desires, allowing every person to grieve and heal in their own way, and at their own pace.

 George Mark Children’s House professionals are available to communicate and determine the best programs and services for each family’s needs.
+View more resources about our services!
 For any questions regarding what services may be best for your situation, contact us online.